Embed Code

 Photosynthesis (Wikipedia)

-Photosynthesis (/ˌftəˈsɪnθəsɪs/ FOH-tə-SINTH-ə-sis) is a system of biological processes by which photosynthetic organisms, such as most plants, algae, and cyanobacteria, convert light energy, typically from sunlight, into the chemical energy necessary to fuel their metabolism.
-Photosynthesis usually refers to oxygenic photosynthesis, a process that produces oxygen.
-Photosynthetic organisms store the chemical energy so produced within intracellular organic compounds (compounds containing carbon) like sugars, glycogen, cellulose and starches.
-To use this stored chemical energy, an organism's cells metabolize the organic compounds through cellular respiration.
+Photosynthesis (/ˌftəˈsɪnθəsɪs/ FOH-tə-SINTH-ə-sis) is a system of biological processes by which photopigment-bearing autotrophic organisms, such as most plants, algae and cyanobacteria, convert light energy — typically from sunlight — into the chemical energy necessary to fuel their metabolism.
+The term photosynthesis usually refers to oxygenic photosynthesis, a process that releases oxygen as a byproduct of water splitting.
+Photosynthetic organisms store the converted chemical energy within the bonds of intracellular organic compounds (complex compounds containing carbon), typically carbohydrates like sugars (mainly glucose, fructose and sucrose), starches, phytoglycogen and cellulose.
+When needing to use this stored energy, an organism's cells then metabolize the organic compounds through cellular respiration.
 Photosynthesis plays a critical role in producing and maintaining the oxygen content of the Earth's atmosphere, and it supplies most of the biological energy necessary for complex life on Earth.

 Schematic of photosynthesis in plants.
 The carbohydrates produced are stored in or used by the plant.